5 Year-End Deadlines for Retirees in 2025

 As the year draws to a close, key deadlines to take advantage of money-saving opportunities are fast approaching.
-From enrolling in Medicare to taking minimum distributions to superfunding a 529 plan, there are rules and requirements you need to be aware of before the year ends.
+From taking minimum distributions to superfunding a 529 plan, there are rules and requirements you need to be aware of before the year ends.

-As 2024 comes to a close, here are six deadlines to consider when thinking about your benefits and finances.
+With 2025 almost over, here are five deadlines to consider when thinking about your benefits and finances.

 1. IRA conversions.
 Deadline: December 31